Edward Norton: 2009–2014: Critical resurgence

-2012–present: Birdman and beyond

 Norton had two lead film roles in 2012.
 He starred as scoutmaster Randy Ward in charge of finding his missing camper in the coming-of-age film Moonrise Kingdom, directed by Wes Anderson.
 The film was acclaimed by critics and grossed over $68 million.
 His other lead role was in the action thriller The Bourne Legacy, the fourth installment in the Bourne series.
-In the film, Norton portrayed retired Air Force colonel Eric Byer, who decides to terminate an illegal operation after it is exposed to the FBI, and kill everyone involved.
+In the film, Norton portrayed retired Air Force colonel Eric Byer, who decides to terminate an illegal operation after it is exposed to the FBI and kill everyone involved.
 The Bourne Legacy received lukewarm reviews but has been Norton's highest-grossing venture so far, earning over $276 million worldwide.
 Norton also produced the comedy-drama Thanks for Sharing (2012) under his company Class 5 Films.
 This production venture received a mixed response.
 The Guardian panned the film as "smug and humourless," while The Washington Post called it "surprisingly wise, funny and affecting".

 In 2014, Norton played in two Academy Award-winning films, The Grand Budapest Hotel and Birdman or (The Unexpected Virtue of Ignorance).
-He collaborated again with director Anderson for The Grand Budapest Hotel, which featured an ensemble cast and won four Academy Awards.
+He collaborated again with director Wes Anderson for The Grand Budapest Hotel, which featured an ensemble cast and won four Academy Awards.
 In the black comedy Birdman, Norton played Broadway method actor Mike Shiner, who is talented but hard to work with.
 The film, as well as Norton's performance, was well received by critics.
 The Los Angeles Times lauded him for successfully portraying the volatility of the character, and Newsday complimented his "truly moving" poetic delivery.
 The film won the Academy Award for Best Picture and earned Norton his third Academy nomination for Best Supporting Actor.

-Besides acting, Norton announced in February 2014 that he would direct Motherless Brooklyn, a crime drama based on the acclaimed 1999 novel by Jonathan Lethem.
-Norton had wanted to work on the project since 1999 but did not begin until Brett Ratner, director of 2002's Red Dragon, joined in to help production.
-The film was released on November 1, 2019, and received mixed reviews.
-Toronto Star's Peter Howell praised Norton's direction, but thought the film was complex and too long.
+2015–2021: Limited roles and voice acting

 Norton had voice-acting roles in the animated features Sausage Party (2016) and The Guardian Brothers—the English-dubbed version of the Chinese animated film Little Door Gods (2017).
 He played Whit Yardsham, an estranged friend and business partner of Howard Inlet (Will Smith) in the 2016 drama Collateral Beauty.
 The film was panned by critics for its incoherent screenplay.
 Norton worked again with director Anderson for the 2018 stop motion film Isle of Dogs, in which he voiced Rex, a member of a pack of five dogs.
-In 2022, Norton portrayed New York tech billionaire Miles Bron in Glass Onion: A Knives Out Mystery.
+Norton had announced in February 2014 that he would direct Motherless Brooklyn, a crime drama based on the acclaimed 1999 novel by Jonathan Lethem.
+Norton had wanted to work on the project since 1999 but did not begin until Brett Ratner, director of 2002's Red Dragon, joined in to help production.
+Released in 2019, the film received mixed reviews.
+Toronto Star's Peter Howell praised Norton's direction, but thought the film was complex and too long.